Corporate tax accounts for a major share of the Government of India’s revenue. Every business operating in the country pays corporate taxes.

 The calculation of corporate tax depends on the net income of a company.

-What is income for a company?
+What are the sources of income for a company?

 Given below are some of the sources of income for a company.